lab-action/crazyswarm-ilqr/README.md

 The ROS workspace of the crazyswarm-ilqr project.

 Project has been tested on the following environment:

 - Core i7 Laptop
 - Ubuntu 18.04
 - ROS Melodic

+Alternatively, if you're running native windows and would like to set up your machine to run with WSL2 + Ubuntu 20.04 + ROS Noetic, see [this guide](doc/wsl-install.md).

 This project relies heavily on the [crazyswarm](https://github.com/USC-ACTLab/crazyswarm) project as the underlying framework.
 Extensive documentation can be found on their Github repository and [here](https://crazyswarm.readthedocs.io/en/latest/index.html)

 The paper on the framework is incredibly helpful in understanding how the system works and its limitations.
 The paper can be found [here](http://usc-actlab.github.io/publications/Preiss_ICRA2017.pdf) or in the crazyswarm documentation.

 ## Project Layout and Software Architecture